 How long will this device work?

-The life expectancy of the devices installed in the field is a minimum of 20 years.
+The life expectancy of the devices installed is a minimum of 20 years.
 Periodic inspection and maintenance will be performed to ensure all devices are performing as expected.

 If you have any questions regarding the installation process, contact the District’s Water Resources Manager, Adam Brown at (530) 333-4356 ext.
 110.Automated Meter Reading - FAQs